 Seeking to overcome these challenges and optimize for data success, organizations across all stages of the data journey are turning to data observability.
 Acceldata’s Head of Product, Tristan Spaulding, recently appeared on The Data Engineering Podcast and shared tips for taking a modern approach to enterprise data management.
 This blog post recaps a few of his thoughts and recommendations for data engineering teams.

 What is Data Observability?

 At a basic level, data observability should be focused on gaining visibility into your data and data systems.
-Although Application Performance Monitoring systems (APMs) can provide insights into how parts of your technology stack are performing, they fall short in other areas, such as ensuring data quality and monitoring data pipelines.
+Although Application Performance Monitoring systems (APMs) can provide insights into how parts of your technology stack are performing, they fall short in other areas, such as ensuring data quality management and monitoring data pipelines.
 Unreliable data and broken data pipelines can quickly erode trust in your data, thereby limiting the impact of the organization’s data stack.

 “Most people in the data world do not feel confident about their data,” said Tristan Spaulding, Head of Product at Acceldata.
 “With data observability, there’s this race to figure out how to provide that foundation where we can actually trust our data assets.”

 Simply “monitoring” certain pieces of the data stack doesn’t go far enough.
 That’s why taking a comprehensive approach to enterprise data observability is key for gaining a comprehensive understanding of the organization’s data, processing, and pipelines.

 “Enterprise data observability involves going very deep into the data and into the systems powering the data,” Spaulding said.
 “It’s one thing to look at the data, and it’s another thing to actually dig in and try to resolve the problem.”

 In short, enterprise data observability is about helping organizations that build and operate data products to proactively identify potential issues in their data stacks, determining how those issues are connected, and getting to the root cause in less time.